mimiro-io/datahub/DOCUMENTATION.md

 mim acl get <client-id> client23-acl.json
 ```

 The resource patterns are either exact matches or '*' matches.
 This will match any subpart of the URL and isnt restricted to path segments. e.g. '/datasets/core.*' can be used to secure all datasets starting with 'core.'.

-This also mean that access can be granted to only /changes or /entities respectively.
+To grant access to, for instance, /changes and /entities on a give dataset, one would add it like so: '/datasets/core.Dataset/*'.

-Something to have in mind if both endpoints are granted access to with '/datasets/core.Dataset*' there is also potential to grant access to '/datasets/core.DatasetWithAdditionalInfo'.
+Note the trailing '/' in the line above.
+Something to have in mind is if both endpoints of the dataset are granted access to with '/datasets/core.Dataset*' there is also potential to grant access to '/datasets/core.DatasetWithAdditionalInfo'.

 To grant full access to the client.
 Add to the ACL file so it looks like: